rconiker/mgmt/README.md

 **I believe self reflection is an important part of growth.** You’ll miss opportunities without it.
 Make sure to allocate time for this essential activity.

-**I place a big emphasis on being intentional.** We have too much to do for our work to be randomly be pursued.
+**I place a big emphasis on being intentional.** We have too much to do for our work to be randomly pursued.
 Intentionality is important to make sure we get the results we want.

 **I think empathy helps things run smoother, especially during difficult or chaotic times.** Developing our emotional intelligence and having empathy for one's co-workers will help us to build strong teams.